-Americans are big on automobile transportation, with nearly 270 million cars on the road — contributing to roughly 6 million car crashes each year in the United States.
+Americans are big on automobile transportation, with nearly 270 million cars on the road — contributing to roughly 6 million car crashes each year in the United States, and 1.25 million traffic-related deaths globally.
 However, with the COVID-19 outbreak, a road accident isn’t the only threat to your family’s well-being.
 SARS-CoV-2 (the virus that causes COVID-19) can survive for up to two to three days on plastic and stainless steel surfaces.
 This is all the more reason you should take the time to clean your car regularly.

 If you’ve purchased a used car recently, consider the fact that most used cars have had three owners, on average.
 But even if you drove out the dealership in a brand new car or you’re the only one who drives your car, you still need to take steps to keep your car clean and free from potential pathogens.
 There are a couple of tips that you should follow to keep your car as clean as possible.

 A lot of car owners assume that disinfecting the steering wheel is enough.
 After all, the steering wheel is probably the one part of the car that you come into most contact with while driving.
 However, disinfecting goes beyond wiping down your steering wheel.
 If you consider the vast number of surfaces you touch on an average commute, you’ll realize your hands come into contact with many parts of the car.